nih-cfde/published-documentation/README.md

 - https://github.com/nih-cfde/cfde-submit

-  - the 'master' branch is pulled here as teh submodule docs/cfde-submit
+  - the 'main' branch is pulled here as the submodule docs/cfde-submit

 - The other directories in the docs/ directory of this repo are local to this repo